sjnam/lua-laxjson/README.md

 lua-laxjson - Lua bindings to [liblaxjson](https://github.com/andrewrk/liblaxjson)
 for LuaJIT using FFI.

+[liblaxjson](https://github.com/andrewrk/liblaxjson) is a relaxed streaming JSON parser C library.
+You don't have to buffer the entire JSON string in memory before parsing it.

 Status
 ======
 This library is still experimental and under early development.